ssulu6290-ctrl/my-first-project/README.md

 # my-first-project
-# My First GitHub Project

-Hello!
 I am a B.A.
-Economics student.
+Economics student at the University of Calicut.

-I am learning GitHub and Data Analysis.
+## I am currently learning:
+- GitHub
+- LinkedIn
+- Microsoft Excel
+- Data Analysis

+Thank you for visiting my profile!